K-12 Groups

 The exact cost per program is dependent on the number of program participants and specific program parameters.
 That cost will be communicated when requesting to register for a program.
 To initiate the booking process, please complete a request form.

-• Available 4 days per month
+• Available 4 days per month, Monday-Friday, UF Holidays excluded

 • First come, first serve